Discussion in 'Bullhead Memories' started by Robkitchuk, Sep 17, 2018.

 Thank you for your comments Steven (Bean-counter)

-This is the third and final post about the Docks Railway in King's Lynn.
+This is the third post about the Docks Railway in King's Lynn.

 The post covers the area around Bentinck Dock and has some detail about the Savage's Works on the East side of the dock.
 Savage's were internationally renowned for their steam-powered fairground attractions.